The Hartogs extension phenomenon for holomorphic parabolic and reductive geometries: Families of first order structures and geometries transverse to a family of foliations

-\begin{theorem} Every holomorphic family of effective parabolic geometries on a domain over a Stein manifold extends uniquely to the envelope of holomorphy of the domain. \end{theorem} We omit the proof, which is once again a straightforward modification of the proof for a single effective parabolic geometry, using a holomorphic connection on the relative canonical bundle.
+\begin{theorem} Every holomorphic family of effective parabolic geometries on a domain over a Stein manifold is pulled back from a unique family on the envelope of holomorphy of the domain. \end{theorem} We omit the proof, which is once again a straightforward modification of the proof for a single effective parabolic geometry, using a holomorphic connection on the relative canonical bundle.